 The main goals of the SRDP project are to:

 - ensure communities have the opportunity to be actively involved in research, monitoring and planning initiatives along the Slave River and Delta.

 - support and coordinate community-based research and monitoring programs along the Slave River and Delta that are grounded in both traditional knowledge and western science.

-Partners included are communities, federal and territorial government agencies, Aboriginal governments, non-government organizations and academic institutions.
+Partners included are Indigenous and municipal governments, federal and territorial government agencies, non-government organizations and academic institutions.

-The SRDP developed a State of the Knowledge report for the Slave River watershed.
+From 2010-2012 the SRDP developed a State of the Knowledge Report for the Slave River watershed.
 This report included the best available traditional knowledge and western science.
 Key areas addressed includes: hydrology and sediment load, water quality, sediment quality, fish and insect/benthic communities (including fish population and health), wildlife, vegetation, air and climate.

 The following key priorities for immediate research and monitoring were identified: